jatupan1989/boomjum1989/How-to-use-HTTP-Switchboard:-Two-opposing-views.md

     * You see all the crap you are being served when not blocking (actually, it's worst because there are still the preset lists of blocked hosts which are still blocking more crap).

 Disadvantages:
 - Security is greatly diminished.
-Mitigation:
-    * The preset lists of blocked hosts.
 - Privacy is greatly diminished.

-Mitigation:
+Mitigation to disadvantages:
-    * The preset lists of blocked hosts.
+- The preset lists of blocked hosts.